Non-Toxic Mattress Guide: What You Should Look for in a Non-Toxic Mattress

 One way to ensure you're not exposing yourself to hazardous chemicals while you sleep is to buy a non-toxic mattress—that is, one that's free of harmful chemicals.
+Let's explore why you should always choose a non-toxic mattress and the best ways to identify a mattress made with safe, organic materials.

-Types of non-toxic mattress materials
+Non-toxic mattress materials

 According to the Organic Trade Association, conventional cotton production accounts for as much as 25% of global pesticide use.
 Organic cotton, on the other hand, is grown without chemical insecticides or synthetic fertilizers.
 That means less chance of skin irritation in people with sensitive skin and less damage to the soil and local water systems.